lp-wan/datamodel/draft-toutain-schc-access-control-00.md

 The main characteristic of these rules is that the combination of MA -- CA reduces the size of the residue, which has in turn made it more attractive since it increases the rate of compression.

 The impact of this attack could be:
-  * Lost of devices' information if nothing is done to preeempt a compromised core to change such a rule.
+  * Lost of devices' information if nothing is done to preempt a compromised core to change such a rule.

 An example of this atack could be ...
 TBD

 # YANG Access Control